 In addition to the process outlined in the Florida Statutes and implemented by the MPO and its partner agencies, the FDOT Efficient Transportation Decision Making (ETDM) process is used to seek input on individual qualifying long-range transportation projects allowing for more specific commentary.
 This ensures that mitigation opportunities are identified, considered, and available as the LRTP is developed and projects are advanced.
-The ETDM screening process was applied to all qualifying projects identified in the 2045 LRTP Cost Feasible Plan, which further provided opportunity to engage on any sociocultural impacts as well.
+The ETDM screening process was applied to two qualifying projects identified in the 2045 LRTP Cost Feasible Plan, which further provided opportunity to engage on any sociocultural impacts as well.
+The two projects were added to the Environmental Screening Tool through coordination with the FDOT District One ETDM Coordinator in November 2020, and include Project No. 55 (SR 84 from Airport Pulling Road to Santa Barbara Boulevard) and Project No. 60 (US 41 from Immokalee Road to Old US 41).